kyu08/fzf-make/README.md

 </div>

 # 🛠️ Features
-- Select and execute a make target using fuzzy-finder
+- Select and execute a make target using fuzzy-finder with a preview window by running `fzf-make`!
-- Execute last executed target(By running `fzf-make --repeat`.)
+- Execute the last executed target(By running `fzf-make --repeat`.)
 - Command history
 - Support `include` directive
 - **(Scheduled to be developed)** Support config file